SJROHRXD/RedWriter/README.md

-# RedWriter | Edit and Copy YouTube Transcripts 🌼📑
+# RedWriter | Extract and Copy YouTube Transcripts 🌼📑

 A Google Chrome extension that allows users to extract and copy the transcript of a YouTube video.